partiql/partiql-beamline/partiql-beamline-book/src/cli/data-commands.md

 # Data Generation Commands

 The `beamline gen data` command generates synthetic data from Ion scripts using stochastic processes.
-This is the primary command for creating reproducible pseudo-random data in PartiQL Beamline.
+This is the primary command for creating reproducible pseudo-random data in Beamline.

 ## Command Syntax